 Mum was diagnosed with vascular dementia at the beginning of 2010.
 She and other had noticed that she was having memory problems and they had become more acute.
 She had seen a consultant before who said her memory was fine for someone of her age.
 But mum knew that something had changed.

 I was still working and I knew I had to make a choice.
-Would mum have to go into a home or would I try and look after her if I could myself.
+Would mum have to go into a home or would I try and look after her myself.
 It was a decision I wrestled with for months it wasn’t an overnight choice.
 I knew that there would be uncertainties right from the start.
 I read that if you resign from work you are not entitled to any job seekers allowance or whatever it was called back then.
-The name seems to change every month.

 I wasn’t too well either.
 I knew that on and off my depression had really taken a hold.
 I needed to rest and ultimately make sure that I was well enough to take on a task of looking after someone who would need a lot of care.

-After a lot of thought I said that I would.
+After a lot of thought, I said that I would.
 I discussed it with mum and she said it is up to you what you want to do.
 She gave no pressure for me to do anything.
 She wanted me to make my own mind up.
-Bearing in mind at this point in life it was myself that helped mum with her shopping and bills etc.
+Bearing in mind at this point in life it was me that helped mum with her shopping and bills etc.

 I know I was going to be in a unique situation.
 I certainly found that out when after all of the years passed the day trips that the carers association used to plan were geared for middle-aged women.
 Nothing that I would ever be interested in.

 What the future was supposed to hold I just didn’t know.
 I was given no timescale or indication of what would happen when and how.
 With this disease, it doesn’t necessarily form a pattern and each case seems to take on its own course and journey.